Pecan pie

-Pecan pie is a pie of pecan nuts mixed with a filling of eggs, butter, and sugar (typically corn syrup).
+Pecan pie is a pie of pecan nuts mixed with a filling of eggs, butter and sugar (typically corn syrup).
 Variations may include white or brown sugar, cane syrup, sugar syrup, molasses, maple syrup, or honey.
 It is commonly served at holiday meals in the United States and is considered a specialty of Southern U.S. origin.
 Most pecan pie recipes include salt and vanilla as flavorings.
 Pecan pie may be served with whipped cream, vanilla ice cream or hard sauce.

 Origin

 Attempts to trace the dish's origin have not found any recipes dated earlier than a pecan custard pie recipe published in Harper's Bazaar in 1886.
 Pecan pie was made before the invention of corn syrup, and older recipes used darker sugar-based syrup or molasses.
 The 1929 congressional club cookbook has a recipe for the pie which used only eggs, milk, sugar and pecans.
 The makers of Karo syrup significantly contributed to popularizing the dish and many of the recipes for variants (caramel, cinnamon, Irish cream, peanut butter, etc.) of the classic pie.
 The company has claimed that the dish was a 1930s "discovery" of a "new use for corn syrup" by a corporate sales executive's wife.
 Well-known cookbooks such as Fannie Farmer and The Joy of Cooking did not include this dessert before 1940.
 Pecan pie came to be closely associated with the culture of the Southern United States in the 1940s and 1950s.

 Pecans are native to the southern United States.
 Archaeological evidence found in Texas indicates that Native Americans used pecans more than 8,000 years ago.
-The word pecan is a derivative from the early 18th century of an Algonquin word, pakan, referring to a nut.
+The word pecan is a derivative from the early 18th century of an Algonquin word, pakani, referring to a nut.